Luvjen11/Akuko-nke-Ndu/RAILWAY_DEPLOYMENT.md

 ### If Build Fails
 1. Check the build logs in Railway dashboard
 2. Ensure all environment variables are set correctly
-3. Verify the PostgreSQL database is properly connected
+3. Verify the MySQL database is properly connected

 ### If Application Fails to Start
 1. Check the deployment logs
-2. Verify the `DATABASE_URL` format is correct
+2. Verify the `DATABASE_URL` format is correct for MySQL:
+   - Format: `jdbc:mysql://host:3306/database_name`
+   - Make sure to include the database name in the URL
 3. Ensure the database is accessible from Railway

 ### Common Issues
 - **Port binding**: The app uses `PORT` environment variable (Railway sets this automatically)
-- **Database connection**: Make sure PostgreSQL is added as a service in Railway
+- **Database connection**: Make sure MySQL is added as a service in Railway
 - **Memory issues**: Railway provides adequate memory for Spring Boot applications
+- **MySQL URL format**: Ensure the DATABASE_URL includes the database name

 ## API Endpoints
 Once deployed, your API will be available at: